hyperledger-solang/solang/docs/targets/substrate.rst

 Parity Substrate
 ================

 Solang works with Parity Substrate 3.0.
-Note that for recent Substrate Version, cross-contract calls as well as using `address` type as function argument or return values are not supported.
+Note that for recent Substrate versions, cross-contract calls as well as using `address` type as function argument or return values are not supported.
 We are currently working on fixing any regressions.

 The Parity Substrate has the following differences to Ethereum Solidity: